Student Resources and Policies

 Recording

 Community School students who are currently enrolled in private lessons or a chamber ensemble may book Thayer Hall, Mayman Hall, or Olive Rehearsal Hall for the purpose of making recordings including college applications, summer programs, or further educational opportunities.
 Students may book up to three hours per semester for recording.
-Recording sessions must be booked in advance through the Facilities Scheduling Coordinator (located in G186).
+Recording sessions must be booked in advance through the Production Coordinator (located in G186).
+Instructors must book recording sessions in advance through the Production Coordinator.

 In case of medical emergency, parents authorize the Colburn School to obtain whatever medical treatment for the student that the School deems necessary or advisable, and the parent agrees to bear all costs and expenses related to such medical treatment.